pubnub/pubnub-design-patterns/_posts/2015-03-06-Flexible-History-Calls.md

     p.flex_history(options_object, completed_callback)

-options_object requires a channel name, and a command which is one of [last, since, between, at, getrange]
+options_object requires a channel name, and a command which is one of [last, before, since, upto, between, at, getrange, getall]

 {% highlight ruby %}
 {